bgrissin/K8S-Cassandra/cassandra-local/README.md

   2) stop-cassandra.sh
   3) status-check.sh

-On the master K8S node as the kubectl capable user (joeuser),  change into the cassandra-local directory.
+On the master K8S node as the kubectl user (joeuser),  change into the cassandra-local directory.
 You should see several files similar to what is shown below.

     joeuser@cassandra1:~/K8S-Cassandra/cassandra-local$ ls -l
     total 24